pierretallotte/ctf-writeups/htb-cozyhosting/README.md

 <
 * Connection #0 to host cozyhosting.htb left intact
 ```
 I used to `-v` option to see the request and the response.
-In the response, we can see the error that is returned in the `Location` header: "Host key verification failed".
+In the response, we can see the error that is returned to the `Location` header: "Host key verification failed".
 To find a command injection, I will try to add a `;` in one of the fields to check what happens.
 Indeed, `;` is the command separator for shell commands.
 Let's see what happens for the `host` parameter:
 ```
 $curl 'http://cozyhosting.htb/executessh' -X POST -H 'Content-Type: application/x-www-form-urlencoded' -d 'host=cozyhosting.htb;&username=kanderson' -v 2> >( grep Location )
 < Location: http://cozyhosting.htb/admin?error=Invalid hostname!